shauntmcgovern/Ubuntu2204364OpenSourceGGBBTTVVAASetupMachineLocalHardDriveLinuxOSTVVTUUYYQQPPAAAAAABTXT-GG--_X/install/README.md

 time:09<,st.>.t'{Q}{Q}{QSL/_'{FIOL;}:-_P/L'}QSL_'(f)'(f#)'fs#<t>st>.?/':L(;)#f?/"-_Q'.
 If you imagine Grand Theft Auto of any genera{tion}tion:09(0-90't)st)0/t'0)st'-st(9-0#8*7&6^BITMAP{MAP}'#ysr#er/_'PIOL;"-_M{N}IO/P'(L#0.9.i:':"0){nm}'p<,{P}.>>f{Q}?/9-0-{O}-{W}-{L}:09?/st'/st'/{st'}) it inmaps an entire city for example Los Angelos or a FakeCity that is just like a NewYorkCity side::(9-0/0')m'{amp/p<,[].>?/f#??'f$%^&'++}p++?/'map'map:PSO089<t>s.0#809' it took the entire Playstation to play.
-No stay with me, that ever server docket that we have has the same amount of a Play<station>:09st' and in their you would have the comparison.
-What we have going for us, and again what is ""a{A}tomic""?/'""a{A}tomic""?/' is the entire world as a Map and with it andinit' everything that it then contains and has contained and what is now considered waste even garbage if you hide your piece in their for example behind a dugout'dugout and their is absolutely noone'to call or nowhere to the hide and the wound is the choice because you don't want to talk to the adhesive corrupt'proven guilty of many crimes'crimes policias and what the policia did was keep back a Blue#-0' and its either gravely or disturbedely'#P809ST'.
+Noww' stay with me, that everyy' server'{server:089'""/"P}\
+docket that we have has the same amount of a Play<station>:09st' power did have and in this'*this you would have the comparison.
+What we have going for us, and again what is ""a{A}tomic""?/'""a{A}tomic""?/'is the entire world as a Map and with it andinit' everything that it then contains and has contained and what is now considered waste even garbage if you hide your piece in their for example behind a dugout'dugout and their is absolutely noone'to call or nowhere to the hide and the wound is the choice because you don't want to talk to the adhesive corrupt'proven guilty of many crimes'crimes policias and what the policia did was keep back a Blue#-0' and its either gravely or disturbedely'#P809ST'.
 Moving on from family tragedy:09(9-0)'/#0)'.
 We have a way to design this System'{Chosen}:/Pst'RadarSystem;(0\9st/vv ever'so pertinently.
-The entire map most of its parts would be ""a{A}tomic""?/' leaving us with what changes, and what needs to be update with this system almost on a minute-to-minute daily basis, like a fly moving around and how that transverses the outside world to its canopy or flesh-eating-bast{ard}::f?/slies::-0/)"-(k)',, would be a form of condone::-(f0/0?/0?/')information
-'PST leading to its digital dissection forever leaving it on a server somewhere just what this unique Flies::path would of been or infact' sadly was to eat thy-flesh-{fle}/sh::(9/f(g)0st'?/'?/')'PSTPIO{L}:-:(9:-0:)st{Q}?/'PIO{L}:'st?/'{Q}{Q}{st{W}}{Q}{Q}{Q}{reW/'Q'QLIOP;}QLIOP/P;:-(f0);;L:"-'{QWER/TY/L'PIOS{T}':09st/9/#f0?/'}.
+The entire map most of its parts would be ""a{A}tomic""?/' leaving us with what changes, and what needs to be update with this system almost on a minute-to-minute daily basis, like a fly moving around and how that transverses the outside world to its canopy or flesh-eating-bast{ard}::f?/slies::-0/)"-(k)',, would be a form of condone::-(f0/0?/0?/')information'PST leading to its digital dissection forever leaving it on a server somewhere just what this unique Flies::path would of been or infact' sadly was to eat thy-flesh-{fle}/sh::(9/f(g)0st'?/'?/')'PSTPIO{L}:-:(9:-0:)st{Q}?/'PIO{L}:'st?/'{Q}{Q}{st{W}}{Q}{Q}{Q}{reW/'Q'QLIOP;}QLIOP/P;:-(f0);;L:"-'{QWER/TY/L'PIOS{T}':09st/9/#f0?/'}.
 That would be considered a minuscule undertaking of this variation of a, encased in the entire TechnologySystem'perhaps-perhaps, of what this {Chosen}:/Pst'RadarSystem;(0\9st/vv{v}
 can do.
 How it can perform, what is data retrieved what is data-then-saved moving on to the next piece of information and then to give this visually to our subordinate would be another undertaking.(P#0):-0');''I am being told from one of the greatest programmers and 'TeachTeach{Teach}/ers;(gcqy(z))z;z;z;a(/_)'/_ke;that it can be